AlexandreKupfermunz/genetic-algorithm-HELLO_WORLD-java/README.md

 ## About this Repository

-This project was originally developed as part of the KEN1210 course assignment on Genetic Algorithms.
+This project was originally developed as part of the KEN1210 course assignment on Genetic Algorithms from Maastricht University.

 The assignment specification and problem statement were provided by the course instructors.
 The objective was to implement a Genetic Algorithm capable of evolving a population of random strings toward the target phrase "HELLO WORLD".